 FORGET TRYING TO ATTAIN A BRITISH ACCENT - YOU HAVE BIGGER FISH TO FRY

-If you want to sound like a native English speaker, you’d be well advised to focus on introducing the schwa sound and connected speech to your speech.
+If you want to sound like a native English speaker, you’d be well advised to focus on introducing connected speech and the schwa sound to your speech.

-I’ve made the point so many times on this blog - you should not pronounce function words (short words, such as “for, with a grammatical function) in their full forms.
-The vowel sound, in a word like “to”, should sound like /ə/ and not u:/.
+I’ve made the point so many times on this blog - you should not pronounce function words (short words, such as 'for', which have a grammatical function) in their full forms.
+The vowel sound, in a word like 'to', should sound like /ə/ and not u:/.
 Hence, we have:

 strong /tuː/ weak /tə